cbismuth/modern-cpp-modules/README.md

 ## Build

-This project uses the CMake build system without advanced configuration and a convenience [build.sh](build.sh) script is available.
+This project uses the CMake build system as well as a convenience [build.sh](build.sh) script.

-This script executes `clang-format` to format C/C++ source files according to this [.clang-format](.clang-format) configuration file.

-Debug build step generates code coverage reports at `cmake-build-debug/coverage/index.html`.
+This build script also executes `clang-format` to format C/C++ source files according to this [.clang-format](.clang-format) configuration file, and debug build step generates code coverage reports uploaded to [codecov.io](https://codecov.io/gh/cbismuth/puzzles).

 ## Issues